mongodb-partners/MongoDB_Fabric_Mirroring/README.md

 # MongoDB to Microsoft Fabric Mirroring

-This project is for the L1 Connector which can replicate MongoDB Atlas Data with Microsoft Fabric One Lake in real time.
+This project is for the L1 Connector which can replicate MongoDB Atlas Data with Microsoft Fabric One Lake in real time.\
 It requires two main steps:
 1. Creating the Fabric mount point also called Landing Zone or MirrorDB
-2. Deploy Code to run in an App service using `Deploy to Azure` button below or to a VM by cloning the Git repo and running the `app.py` script.
+2. Deploy Code to run in an App service using `Deploy to Azure` button below or to a VM by cloning the Git repo and running the `app.py` script.\
-One started, app will continously keep track of the changes in MongoDB Atlas and replicate them to the MirrorDB created in Step 1.
+Once started, app will continously keep track of the changes in MongoDB Atlas and replicate them to the MirrorDB created in Step 1.

 # Step1: Fabric Mount Generation
 To create the mount for replication, we just need to run the `Fabric Generic mount creation/MirrorDB_creation.py` code.